haskell/security-advisories/PROCESS.md

 Patches approved in code review do not necessarily merge immediately, but should be tracked closely until they do.

-### Abnormal embargo termination
+### Abnormal termination

-If a report is held in embargo for 90 days without a fix, or significant details of the report are disclosed in a public venue, the embargo is terminated by a HSRT coordinator at that time and subsequent process switches to the public report workflow instead.
+If a report is held in private for 90 days without a fix, or significant details of the report are disclosed in a public venue, the report is terminated by a HSRT coordinator at that time and subsequent process switches to the public report workflow instead.